matthew-brett/dash-grant/case_for_support.md

 a computational *notebook* in which the student and instructor combine text and interactive code to explain and implement the analysis.

-As Berkeley has shown, and we have experienced, these methods represent a transformation in our ability to prepare researchers for real data analysis, to convey deep understanding of the underlying ideas.
+These methods represent a transformation in our ability to prepare researchers for real data analysis, to convey deep understanding of the underlying ideas.

 **Code-for-reproducibility** teaches organized coding practice (OCP).
 The components for OCP are all but universally accepted in industry and